VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Related Work

 Recent 3DGS approaches \cite{3dgs} have introduced an alternative NVS paradigm, enabling real-time rendering of large-scale scenes.
 By projecting anisotropic 3D Gaussian ellipsoids onto the 2D image plane using splatting-based rasterization and computing pixel colors through depth sorting and $\alpha$-blending, these methods effectively circumvent the computational overhead of ray marching.
 Since then, several studies have extended 3DGS to dynamic urban scenes.
 Notably, StreetGaussians \cite{yan2024street} models dynamic vehicles in the foreground as rigid groups of Gaussian primitives and employs a 4D spherical harmonics model to capture appearance variation over time.
-Similarly, DrivingGaussian \cite{zhou2024drivinggaussian} uses a composite dynamic Gaussian graph to model multiple dynamic objects, while OmniRe \cite{omnire} incorporates skinned multi-person linear Gaussians to represent non-rigid entities such as pedestrians and cyclists.
+Similarly, DrivingGaussian \cite{zhou2024drivinggaussian} uses a composite dynamic Gaussian graph to model multiple dynamic objects, OmniRe \cite{omnire} incorporates skinned multi-person linear Gaussians to represent non-rigid entities such as pedestrians and cyclists, while HUGSIM \cite{zhou2025hugsim} introduces a multi-plane ground model to alleviate lane distortion in extrapolated views.
+Other works \cite{song2025coda, tourani2025leveraging, huang2023neural, li2025anchored} have also explored related extensions in different directions.
 Despite the appealing results achieved by this paradigm, two major limitations persist: (1) new Gaussian primitives are typically generated by splitting or cloning existing ones, making reconstruction quality highly dependent on the accuracy and completeness of the initialized point clouds; (2) recovering missing geometry based solely on photometric errors is inherently challenging, as gradient updates may be incorrectly propagated to view-proximal yet geometrically unrelated Gaussians, leading to the distortion of neighboring Gaussians and ultimately degrading the overall scene geometry.
 To address these issues, we explore the incorporation of additional geometric cues, particularly MVS constraints, to obtain more reliable structural information beyond gradient propagation.